ponycloud/sparkle/doc/architecture.md

 Twilight is a Python [Twisted][] daemon that translates configuration obtained from Sparkle to state of the system it is running on.
-The most notable responsibilities of Twilight are management of networks, both traditional and distributed storage and virtual machines (instances).
+The most notable responsibilities of Twilight are management of networks, both traditional, management of storage for the distributed storage feature and management of virtual machines (instances).

 Twilight hosts are mostly stateless, which means that they can be booted directly from the network (which is something Luna does, by the way).
 Once running, Twilight reaches out to Sparkle in order to get it's configuration and also hooks to [libvirt][] and udev to gather information about the system.
+Aditional info is taken from sys.

 Twilight hosts may be mostly stateless, but there is an exception to this rule.
-Since each system have a unique `uuid` (we kind of assume the one provided by the BIOS is, in fact, unique), we can look at the disks as they come in and assemble the RAID with identical `uuid`.
+Since each system has an unique `uuid` (we kind of assume the one provided by the BIOS is, in fact, unique), we can look at the disks as they come in and assemble the RAID with identical `uuid`.
 This RAID carries a small (1GB) file system mounted on `/boot` that holds copy of Twilight image plus the "bootstrap configuration" dump we mentioned in the Sparkle section.
-The RAID have old-style metadata and carries a bootloader, which, all combined, makes it possible to boot the whole platform even without a dedicated controller.
+The RAID has old-style metadata and carries a bootloader, which, all combined, makes it possible to boot the whole platform even without a dedicated controller.
 But more on that later.